Football Kingz FC: History

-Football Kingz FC (promoted as Auckland Kingz within Australia) joined the Australian National Soccer League in 1999 and proceeded to play in the last five seasons of the NSL, failing to qualify for the play-offs in every season.
+Football Kingz F.C. (promoted as Auckland Kingz within Australia) joined the Australian National Soccer League in 1999 and proceeded to play in the last five seasons of the NSL, failing to qualify for the play-offs in every season.
 The club was originally to use the spelling of "Kings", however this was changed to the Kingz after receiving legal threats from Australian basketball team the Sydney Kings.

-The first season – 1999–2000
+The first season: 1999–2000

 Their inaugural coach was OFC Player of the Century and former New Zealand international Wynton Rufer in a player-coach role, with his brother Shane as assistant coach.
 They played their inaugural game on the evening of 1 October 1999 at North Harbour Stadium in front of then the largest crowd to watch a club game in New Zealand.
 The game was played against Carlton SC and even though it resulted in a 0–3 loss was an enthralling start to the professional era in New Zealand.

 This first season would end up being the club's most successful with 15 wins.
 The team finished eighth of sixteen teams.

-Season Two – 2000–2001
+Season Two: 2000–01

 After an encouraging first season the club set out to improve its performance on and off the park.
 There were a number of foreign signings, mostly from Brazil, that seemed good on paper but flopped on the park.
 One of these imports though immediately became a fan favourite, Dennis Ibrahim.
 The German went on to become the club's top scorer during the season, managing two hat-tricks (in a 3–2 win over the Brisbane Strikers at home on 30 March 2001 and against Sydney United in a 4–2 away win on 29 April 2001).
 The team's best result proved to be a 5–1 home win over the Newcastle Breakers on 27 October 2000.
 The team again finished in eighth place, winning 12 games.